-Hormel Foods, makers of SPAM canned lunch meats, cannot be happy.
-SPAM is now synonymous with that crap clogging up your email and social media feeds:
+When someone comes to me for business name help, I often start with this example.
+Imagine that Hormel Foods, makers of SPAM canned lunch meats, is not happy with the current meaning of its name.
+SPAM has become synonymous with that crap clogging up your email inbox and social media feeds:

 - Your bank account has been hacked.
 Please login now with your account number and password.
 (We won’t take all of your money … *wink wink*)